qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - A: "We should increase investment for renewable energy."
 B: "You want to ban oil, gas, and coal, removing millions of jobs and crash the economy?"
 - A: "The history curriculum should include more perspectives to present a more objective and nuanced view of our nation."
 B: "So you want to rewrite history to make our children hate their own country?"
+- A: "We should implement stricter gun control."
+B: "It's useless, because no matter how strict it is, criminals will always find a way to get guns illegally." (perfect solution fallacy)

 ### Halo effect and horn effect